IELTS Writing Task 2 Sample 878 - Damage to the environment is an inevitable consequence

 Model Answer 1:

-As the main issue which could stem from developing urban life, is that the communities increase the utilization of natural resources ranging from oil and gas to forests and water, to improve social facilities in the mega cities.
+As the main issue which could stem from developing urban life is that the communities increase the utilisation of natural resources ranging from oil and gas to forests and water, to improve social facilities in the mega cities.
 By the way of illustration, some governments devise the plans to ascend the urban areas by deforestation projects.
-The second considerable plight is the fact that the technologic equipment cause widespread environmental pollution all around the world, which undoubtedly, the health of human being could be brought about those pollution.
-For example, in some big cities of the world the air pollution caused by automotives’ exhaust has been turned to the serious crisis.
+The second considerable plight is the fact that the technologic equipment cause widespread environmental pollution all around the world, which undoubtedly, the health of human being could be brought about those pollutions.
+For example, in some big cities of the world, the air pollution caused by automobile's exhaust has been turned to the serious crisis.

-As the third stumbling block of the advanced way of life, it could be noticed that, people are used to spend their time working with novel devices ranging from computers to smart phones and also video games.
+As the third stumbling block of the advanced way of life, it could be noticed that people have got used to spending their time working with novel devices ranging from computers to smartphones and also video games.
 The side effect of such habits could negatively affect the families` relationships.
 As a result, the member of families, especially the youngsters would feel lonely even if they live together.

-In conclusion, by all the reasons mentioned above, it undeniably seems that despite a variety of merits of developed lifestyle, human being suffer the difficulties organized from the modern changes.
+In conclusion, by all the reasons mentioned above, it undeniably seems that despite a variety of merits of developed lifestyle, human being suffers the difficulties organised from the modern changes.
 However, the adequate and integrated management could conduct the mankind to make the earth to a better place to live.

 [ Written by - Behzad Babaei ]

 Many people believe that as the human standard of living gets better, it will have a negative effect on the environment.
 To a certain point, I would agree with the statement, but it really depends on the method that we choose to improve our lifestyle.